gnicol/GitSwarm/perforce_swarm/doc-ee/integration/facebook.md

 1. Save the configuration file.

-1. Restart GitSwarm for the changes to take effect.
+1. Restart GitSwarm EE for the changes to take effect.

 On the sign in page there should now be a Facebook icon below the regular sign in form.
 Click the icon to begin the authentication process.
-Facebook asks the user to sign in and authorize GitSwarm.
-If everything goes well, the user is returned to GitSwarm and is signed in.
+Facebook asks the user to sign in and authorize the GitSwarm EE application.
+If everything goes well the user is returned to GitSwarm EE and is signed in.